pkane2001/Distort/docs/multitone.md

 ## Changes in 1.0.27
 * Add: Support for different sampling rates for record and play devices
-* Add: ASIO sample rates can now be specified separately, one for intput, the other for output
+* Add: ASIO sample rates can now be specified separately, one for input, the other for output
 * Add: WASAPI configuration/control panel for in and out devices
 * Change: THD+N is now computed over the selected frequency range (previously over the entire bandwidth)
 * Fix: Preview window occasional glitch reduced